 This year (Fall 2019 – Summer 2020) LILA will explore the theme of Ecologies of Learning in a Transforming World.
-If you are interested in applying for membership, contact email@example.com.
-Below is the description of the learning arc for the year.
+If you are interested in applying for membership, contact firstname.lastname@example.org.

 The world is transforming and it’s changing the ways we work, make decisions, adapt, learn and interact – in other words, the rules of the game have shifted impacting current business models.
 The digital economy is a primary driver.
 The way we view careers and who is “in” the workforce has expanded.
 The possibilities and combinations for learning and performing have morphed and multiplied.
 Stakeholders interact with each other to create new products and services.
 As the boundaries of organization become more porous, innovations originate from diverse sources.
 So how do organizations stay ahead of this transformation in order to grow their business?

 Learning ecologies offers a perspective on how organizations can develop new capabilities, organize work, and manage careers in order to take advantage of the new world order.
 The idea of a learning ecology recognizes that learning is unfolding all the time in complex ways, through peer relationships, networks, informal coaching, the way people interact in person and virtually, etc. which can be learning-synergistic or not.
 What people are learning includes not only particular skills and understandings that formal learning might target, but also the “hidden curriculum” – how to informally pick up on the patterns of survival and thriving within the organization.

 This theme will aim to explore and answer questions such as: What forces are shaping learning ecologies?
 How can organizations best nurture learning ecologies for today’s professionals?
 How can learning ecologies help navigate the digital transformation journey?
 Our exploration will draw from research in multiple disciplines to explore what it means for practice on the ground.
 We aim to generate insights that aid organizations to better support capability-development for the organization and careers of the future.